dshulyak/uring/README.md

 func procUnpin() int
 ```

 In runtime we can use gopark/goready directly, however this is not available outside of the runtime and I had to use simple channel for notifying submitter on completion.
 This works nicely and doesn't introduce a lot of overhead.
-This whole approach in general adds ~750ns with high submition rate (includes spawning goroutine, submitting nop uring operation, and waiting for completion).
+This whole approach in general adds ~750ns with high submission rate (includes spawning goroutine, submitting nop uring operation, and waiting for completion).

 Several weak points of this approach are: